Compare any two graphics cards:

 Display Graphs

-Power Usage and Theoretical BenchmarksMemory BandwidthTheoretically speaking, the Radeon HD 3870 X2 1GB is 12% quicker than the GeForce GTX 560 overall, because of its greater bandwidth. (explain)
+Power Usage and Theoretical BenchmarksMemory BandwidthThe Radeon HD 3870 X2 1GB should theoretically perform a little bit faster than the GeForce GTX 560 in general. (explain)

-Texel RateThe GeForce GTX 560 will be much (approximately 72%) faster with regards to anisotropic filtering than the Radeon HD 3870 X2 1GB. (explain)
+Texel RateThe GeForce GTX 560 is quite a bit (about 72%) better at anisotropic filtering than the Radeon HD 3870 X2 1GB. (explain)

-Pixel RateIf using a high screen resolution is important to you, then the Radeon HD 3870 X2 1GB is a better choice, not by a very large margin though. (explain)
+Pixel RateIf running with a high screen resolution is important to you, then the Radeon HD 3870 X2 1GB is superior to the GeForce GTX 560, though only just barely. (explain)

 Please note that the above 'benchmarks' are all just theoretical - the results were calculated based on the card's specifications, and real-world performance may (and probably will) vary at least a bit.
 One or more cards in this comparison are multi-core.
 This means that their bandwidth, texel and pixel rates are theoretically doubled - this does not mean the card will actually perform twice as fast, but only that it should in theory be able to.
 Actual game benchmarks will give a more accurate idea of what it's capable of.
 Price Comparison